 FAQ

 Um- no?
 HAHA.
 Seriously though, I would say not really.
-A lot of people (like me!) don’t actually process white rice very well, and it just makes us gain weight.
-So at least I definitely have to be careful with arroz con pollo.
+A lot of people (like me!) don’t process white rice very well, and it just makes us gain weight.
+So at least I have to be careful with arroz con pollo.

 That said- it isn’t fried.
 There’s no added sugar, and you don’t use canned or processed food.
-So on the scale of unhealthy foods, it’s probably not actually that high either.
+So on the scale of unhealthy foods, it’s probably not that high either.

 You can lighten it up though.
-Some people make arroz con pollo with brown rice instead of white, and use only white meat.
-If you really wanted to make your arroz con pollo healthier, what I would do is cut in half the amount of rice and then double or triple the number of vegetables.
+Some people make arroz con pollo with brown rice instead of white and use only white meat.
+If you wanted to make your arroz con pollo healthier, what I would do is cut in half the amount of rice and then double or triple the number of vegetables.
 And be prepared for any Latino worth his salt to fully turn up their nose at your dish.
 (Just sayin’!)

 Printable Recipe